Australia opens up first zone for offshore wind farms

 Another developer, Flotation Energy teamed up with Japan's Tokyo Electric Power Co 9501.T, is looking to build a 1.5 GW project called Seadragon and said it could be ready in six years and power up to 1 million homes.

+Macquarie Group's MQG.AX offshore wind arm Corio Generation said it would apply for a feasibility licence for its proposed 2.5 GW Great Eastern Offshore Wind project in Gippsland.

-The projects will help the state of Victoria meet its ambitious target of hitting 2 GW of offshore generation by 2032 and 4 GW by 2035, but the country faces several challenges building the industry from scratch.
+The projects could all help the state of Victoria meet its ambitious target of hitting 2 GW of offshore generation by 2032 and 4 GW by 2035, but the country faces several challenges building the industry from scratch.

 The government is considering opening other regions for offshore wind farms, including off the state of New South Wales on the east coast, off western Victoria, off northern Tasmania, and off the south coast of Western Australia.